AchrafHsain7/demo-repo/README.md

 # Hi this is Demo to start on GitHub

-I really love AI and machine Learning
+I really love AI and machine Learning! and computer Science in general to be honest.